No, The Fund will not reimburse you because you are dissatisfied with the performance of your lawyer. The fund can only reimburse for an illegal act.

 The Fund is financed exclusively by the lawyers licensed to practice in Tennessee.
 Annual payments from lawyers in an amount set by the Court in Rule 9, Section 10.2(c) are collected annually with the yearly registration fees by the Board of Professional Responsibility of the Supreme Court of Tennessee and transferred to the Fund.

-The Board meets every other month to consider claims.
+The Board meets every quarter to consider claims.
 The Board will not take any action on a claim until the Board of Professional Responsibility has completed their investigation and made a finding.
 You must file a complaint with the Board of Professional Responsibility as the first step toward any possible reimbursement from the Fund.